Table of Contents

 There are various exemptions from paying withholding tax.
 These apply to the following:

-The conditions and rules for exemption vary for each of these cases.
+The conditions and rules for exemption vary for each of those cases.

 In order to corroborate the declarations made, you must electronically file tax slips on behalf of each income recipient before 1 March of the year following the year to which the slips relate.

-You will find more information about the withholding tax on professional income in the "Personnel and remuneration" section on the website of the FPS Finance.
+You will find more information about the withholding tax on professional income in the "Staff and remuneration" section on the website of the FPS Finance.

 Last update